ERA-Solver: Error-Robust Adams Solver for Fast Sampling of Diffusion Probabilistic Models: ERA-Solver

 \subsection{Implicit Adams Methods}

 The sampling of DDPMs starts from a prior noise distribution $\bx_{t_0} \sim \mathcal{N}(0,I)$, and iteratively denoises $\bx_{t_i}$ to $\bx_{t_{i+1}}$ until time $t$ reaches $0$.
 In the sampling process, the most time-consuming step is network evaluation.
-Assuming we have a pretrained noise estimation model $\bepsilon_{\theta}$, we need to achieve good generation quality with as few evaluation times as possible.
+Assuming we have a pretrained noise estimation model $\bepsilon_{\theta}$, our goal is to achieve good generation quality with as few evaluation times as possible.

-We notice that the noise estimation error exists across every sampling time, especially when time $t_i$ is close to 0.
-It limits previous numerical high-order solvers \cite{liu2021pseudo,lu2022dpm,ddim} since they are based on the assumption that the network has no estimation errors.
-Previous solvers usually involved observed noise terms to achieve the analytic form of the sampling scheme that is critical for sampling convergence.
-Thus, they are sensitive to the errors of estimated noises from pretrained models.
+We notice that the noise estimation error exists across almost every sampling time, especially when time $t_i$ is close to 0.
+The changing trend of estimation errors may also vary between different training manifolds, as shown in Fig. \ref{fig:first_image}.
+Such a property can be attributed to the training scheme (Eq. \ref{eq:dsm_loss}) of DDPMs.
+It limits previous numerical high-order solvers \cite{liu2021pseudo,lu2022dpm,ddim,deis} since they are all based on the fixed analytical form to reach the sampling convergence for solving the diffusion ODE efficiently.
+The solver with a fixed analytical form can not be able to fit the various estimation errors from different sampling time and data manifolds.
+Thus, they may suffer from obvious estimation errors, which motivates us to explore the error-robust numerical solver.

-In this paper, we explore the potential of implicit Adams solver \cite{implicitadams}.
-Different from explicit Adams (Eq.~\ref{eq:explicit_adams}), implicit Adams involves the unobserved noise term and the $\bepsilon_{t_i}$ in Eq. \ref{eq:eps_t} is reformulated as follows:
+In this paper, we first explore the potential of implicit Adams solver \cite{implicitadams}.
+Different from explicit Adams (Eq.~\ref{eq:explicit_adams}), implicit Adams involves the unobserved noise term, and the $\bepsilon_{t_i}$ in Eq. \ref{eq:diffusion_ode} is reformulated as follows:

+It shares the same convergence order with explicit Adams but has better stability \cite{numericalmethod}.
 It can be noticed that $\bx_{t_{i+1}}$ can be observed only when $\bepsilon_{t_{i}}$ is achieved, while the $\bepsilon_{t_i}$ contains unobserved term $\bepsilon_{\theta}(\bx_{t_{i+1}},t_{i+1})$, which makes it challenging to solve implicit equations and may need more time-consuming iteration steps.
 This greatly limits the implicit Adams method to be a fast solver for diffusion ODEs.

 Fortunately, in numerical ODE literature, the sampling efficiency of implicit Adams can be improved with a predictor-corrector sampling scheme \cite{predictorcorrector}.
-Specifically, the predictor makes a rough estimation of unobserved term $\bar \bepsilon_{\theta}(\bx_{t_{i+1}},t_{i+1})$ and the corrector derives the precise $\bx_{t_{i+1}}$, which can reformulate Eq.\ref{eq:implicit_adams} as follows:
+Specifically, the predictor makes a rough estimation of unobserved term $\bar \bepsilon_{\theta}(\bx_{t_{i+1}},t_{i+1})$ and the corrector derives the precise $\bx_{t_{i+1}}$, which can reformulate Eq. \ref{eq:implicit_adams} as follows: